-This policy, which forms part of Red Deer College's (RDC) scholarship plan, establishes collegewide definitions of scholarship and scholarly activity/research based on the work of Robert M. Diamond and Ernest Boyer's four-domain model.
+This policy, which forms part of Red Deer Polytechnic's (RDP) scholarship plan, establishes college-wide definitions of scholarship and scholarly activity/research based on the work of Robert M. Diamond and Ernest Boyer's four-domain model.

-The policy recognizes that the diversity of Trades, Professional, Academic, and Creative Arts programming at RDC necessitates that the precise nature of scholarship and scholarly activity/research will vary within individual Schools or Departments but that both must fit within the definitions described in this policy.
-The framework for assessing scholarship and scholarly activity/research is found in the Research, Scholarly Activity, and Scholarship Procedure document.
+The policy recognizes that the diversity of Trades, Professional, Academic, and Creative Arts programming at RDP necessitates that the precise nature of scholarship and scholarly activity/research will vary within individual Schools or Departments but that both must fit within the definitions described in this policy.
+The framework for assessing scholarship and scholarly activity/research is found in the Research, Scholarly Activity, and Scholarship Procedure.